Guide to the Release of Student Information

 be excluded from release as directory information.
 Contact the Office of

-Admissions and Records for further information.
+the Registrar for further information.

 Frequently Asked Questions